 Attention, Vivacity, and Continuity

-While defining experienced space I made a sleight of hand when I said that different perspectives of the same thing attach themselves to some object because its vivacity stays unchanged.
-But how is it that the liveliness of an object does anything?
-When phrasing it like that it almost sounds as if there is a thing called vivacity that is binding all those visual impressions together.
+While defining experienced space I made a sleight of hand.
+Different perspectives of the same thing attach themselves to some object because its vivacity stays unchanged.
 But what is vivacity exactly?
 How does it work and where is it coming from?
 Again a blind spot that needs some exploration.

-As often is the case I start this journey using my visual impressions and see where this path leads me.
-Going through my flat’s hallway I perceive this large box full of Lego Duplo blocks and on top of it is a red, electric train looking like one of those ancient steam engines.
+I start this journey again using my visual impressions and see where this path leads me.
+Going through my flat’s hallway I see a large box full of Lego and on top of stands a red, electric train looking like one of those ancient steam engines.
 It is this thing that I put in the center of my vision where it is most precise and understood.
-Still fixing my eyes on it I can widen my gaze and can recognize other toys surrounding the train but they are less detailed, maybe a bit dimmer, and it needs more effort to get hold of them.
-At the fringes of my vision, I am barely aware of the white cupboard on the far side of the hallway.
-It has almost no details and its existence in consciousness is unstable; it is going in and out again.
-From my vision, it seems that what is at the center is what is most alive, which means, it is the object that is most clear, detailed, and consciously long-lived.
+Fixing my eyes on it I can widen my gaze and recognize other toys but they are less detailed, a bit dimmer.
+They are effortful.
+Going out to the fringes, I am barely aware of the white cupboard on the far side of the hallway.
+Its existence in consciousness is unstable; it is going in and out again.
+Clarity, detail, and longevity it seems correlate with the distance from my center of vision.

-In a sense, attention is my narrow, ever-changing window into experience and it is all the conscious experience there is.
-It can even go so far as to keep “me” outside.
-When I am completely immersed in an activity like reading a book or writing these very words the feeling of my body and even of “me” disappears and slips into the unconscious.
+In a sense, attention is my narrow, ever-changing window into all of my experience.
+It can even go so far as to keep “me” out.
+When I am completely immersed the feeling of my body and even of “me” disappears and slips into the unconscious.

-But what I know is, that attention is a narrowing down of all the streams of impressions and hence understanding to some small residue that is allowed to enter my consciousness.
+What I know is, that attention is a narrowing down of all the streams of impressions to some small residue that is allowed to enter my consciousness.
 They are those objects that are alive and infused with energy.
 Attention marks therefore the border between the conscious and unconscious.
 If it is the source from whence vivacity emerges or if it is only captured by it I don’t know.
-But both concepts have a strong bond.
-Where there is attention there is life and where is life there is attention and for now I can’t tell them apart.
+Both concepts have a strong bond.
+Where there is attention there is life and where is life there is attention and for now, I can’t tell them apart.

-Coming back to the original topic of my article I think I now found the answer to the question of how different perspectives of the same thing get combined into a single collage.
-When I look at my kids’ toy train it is at the center of my vision and attention.
+Coming back to the initial idea I think I now found the answer to the question of how different perspectives of the same thing get combined into a single collage.
+When I look at my kids’ toy it is at the center of my vision and attention.
 Its visual patterns filled with vivacity start to form an object of the mind.
-Now I make a slight adjustment, move a few centimeters forward but still keep my eyes locked onto that toy.
+Now let me adjust, move a few centimeters forward but still keep my eyes locked onto that toy.
 It looks almost the same but isn’t and still vivacity gravitates to the object that I call a train.
 Attention and liveliness continue to keep their bond.
-They create the experience of continuity and that seems to be a general pattern.
+They create the experience of continuity.
 Understanding doesn’t just appear and vanish again.
 It stays even when the patterns change.
 But why is there continuity and a seemingly stable world?
 Why can shapes and colors change but my understanding doesn’t?
 Maybe it is because the patterns have a sameness to them.
-I move slightly and the change in shapes and colors is minimal.
-Or maybe it is because all those impressions emerge from the same place in my visual field, they have proximity in space.
+I move slightly and the change is only so minimal.
+Maybe it is because all those impressions emerge from the same place in my visual field, they have proximity in space.
 Ultimately I don’t know.
 There is just this fundamental property of experience that creates stability in my understanding and therefore in my inner world (A1).

-And of course, there are many more changes to my impressions besides what is at the center of my vision.
+Of course, there are many more changes to my impressions besides what is at the center of my vision.
 I feel the ground changing under my feet, acceleration through my body, and a general change of shapes and colors in all regions of my field of vision.
 And they all get merged into this one object.
-When I recall the scene I can reconstruct the walls, floor, and ceiling with their colors and surface texture.
+When I recall the scene I can reconstruct the walls, floor, and ceiling with all their colors.
 I know where this box is located and I can imagine the train sitting on top of it.
-I can even recall the change of perspective when moving about in this space.
-It seems a myriad of relations got established when I took in this scene and all those connections end, or start, here: at the toy train.
+I can even recall the change of perspective.
+It seems a myriad of relations got established when I took in this scene and all those connections end, or start, here: at the train.
 But what also becomes apparent is the missing detail.
 I know there is this box of Lego but I can’t make out its’ different pieces.
 I just know “box full of Lego”, a rough shape with color, and on top is placed a more detailed image of the train.
 What I experienced as a lack of detail before is now also reflected in my memory.
 Contrary to that, I can recreate the hallway with high fidelity even though it was more remote in my vision back then.
-I assume that is because the object of the mind that is this room has a wealth of impressions from other moments, details that become alive when the train requires a recreation of that scene.
+Maybe because the object of the mind that is this room has a wealth of impressions from other moments, details that become alive when the train requires a recreation of that scene.

-Coming to an end, what have I learned so far?
-There are two parts to my mind, the conscious and the unconscious, and whatever is “me” is only inhabiting consciousness.
-It is the place that is my inner world where I experience, everything outside is beyond me.
-Sometimes even “me” is beyond that dividing line that is defined by attention.
-Wherever attention goes life ensues, creating objects, and binding them.
-It is this place where ontology emerges but it is a mystery for now who or what is controlling this inner eye.
-Sometimes it seems to be under the spell of my will, other times, I am left out or just follow along.
-And there is another mystery: the world attention creates is continuous but why?
+What have I learned so far?
+There are two parts to my mind, the conscious and the unconscious, and attention is controlling the dividing line.
+Wherever it goes life ensues.
+It creates objects and binds them.
+Attention is the place where ontology emerges.
+It is also a mystery for now.
+Who or what is controlling this inner eye?
+Sometimes it seems to be under the spell of will, other times, I am left out or just follow along.
+And why does attention create continuity?

 Read next